The Top 10 Endemic Species in India 2024

 Spread the love

 A species is a group of closely related animals that resemble one another and can typically reproduce to create live offspring.
-After genus and subgenus, the species is the next level in taxonomic classification hierarchy.
+After genus and subgenus, the species is the next level in the taxonomic classification hierarchy.

 An organism’s fundamental taxonomic rank, unit of biodiversity, and unit of classification is its species.
 It is the biggest group of animals where any two individuals, regardless of sex or manner of mating, may successfully reproduce, generally by sexual means.
 In addition, a species’ karyotype, DNA sequence, morphology, behavior, and ecological niche may all be used to identify it.